mvolkmann/blog/src/rust.md

 "Every two or three years, we'll be producing a new edition of Rust.
 Each edition brings together the features that have landed into a clear package, with fully updated documentation and tooling."

+Rust developers are referred to as "Rustaceans" which was derived from the word "crustaceans" and the Rust mascot is Ferris the crab.

 ## Why use Rust